Matthew Beovich: Early life

 In August 1917, Beovich left Melbourne for Rome to study for the priesthood.
 For the next four years, he attended the Pontifical Urban College of Propaganda, receiving prizes in physics, church history and sacramental theology.
 His thesis for his Doctorate of Divinity was a defence of the Catholic sacrament of confession.
-On 6 August 1922 Beovich was ordained as a deacon, and on 22 December that same year he was ordained a priest in the Basilica of St. John Lateran.
+On 6 August 1922, Beovich was ordained as a deacon and on 22 December that same year he was ordained a priest at the Basilica of St. John Lateran.
 After exploring Europe, he returned to Melbourne in October 1923.

 Upon his return to Australia, Beovich briefly served as an assistant priest of a parish in North Fitzroy, in what would be his only experience of suburban parochial life.
-In May 1924, he was appointed Director of Religious Instruction for the Archdiocese of Melbourne, and over the next decade, the Archbishop of Melbourne Daniel Mannix gradually delegated all diocesan educational matters to Beovich.
+In May 1924, he was appointed Director of Religious Instruction for the Archdiocese of Melbourne.
+Over the next decade, the Archbishop of Melbourne, Daniel Mannix, gradually delegated all diocesan educational matters to Beovich.
 In 1932, the Catholic Education Office was established with Mannix as director and Beovich as deputy director.
 At some point in the next four years, Beovich was elevated to director, a reflection of Mannix's limited direct involvement in the organisation.

 Until his installation as Archbishop of Adelaide in 1940, Beovich played an important role in Victorian Catholic education, sitting on the Council of Public Education (which oversaw non-government education and advised the minister of education) from 1932, and authoring a new catechism for school children.
-In 1940, Mannix told the Adelaide clergy that Beovich had "brought about a revolution in the Catholic schools of Melbourne."
+In 1940, Mannix told the Adelaide clergy that Beovich had "brought about a revolution in the Catholic schools of Melbourne".

-In 1925, Mannix appointed Beovich to the position of secretary of the Australian Catholic Truth Society.
-He resigned this position in 1933, with Mannix citing as the reason the increased workload from his work in Catholic education and duties as the presenter of The Catholic Hour, a weekly radio programme on Melbourne station 3AW.
+In 1925, Mannix appointed Beovich to the position of secretary of the Catholic Truth Society in Australia.
+He resigned this position in 1933, with Mannix citing the reason as the increased workload from his work in Catholic education and duties as the presenter of The Catholic Hour, a weekly radio program on Melbourne station 3AW.